AlphaHearth/AlphaHearth/Brazier/README.md

 More works are remained to be done in this module, which include:

+- [ ] Implement cards from BRM and TGT.
+- [ ] Verify the correctness of all the existed test cases.
+- [ ] Add more test cases.
 - [ ] Replace `CharacterAbilities` with `AbilityList`, as its `externalAbilities` field is never used.
-- [ ] Remove `PreparedResult`.
 - [ ] Rename `birthDate` to `birthTime`.
-- [ ] Add `clone` methods for classes like `Minion`, `Card`, `Player` and `Game`, which will be used by the AI module to copy a specific game state (deep copy a `Game`).
-Can we deep copy them lazily?
-- [ ] Refactor `EntityId` framework and rename `TargetId` to `EntityId`.
-See JavaDoc for `TargetId`.
-- [ ] Remove the `undo` framework from the whole project, which brings unnecessary memory cost to the simulator.
-(The framework now is deprecated and does not function correctly any more.
-Do not use it in new code.)
 - [ ] `Ability` is now only used to add aura to characters and spell power.
 Consider defining minion's `Aura` in Json files to replace `Ability`.
 - [ ] Combine `AuraFilter` and `AuraTargetProvider` together, and extend it to use for other mechanics, such as renaming it to `TargetFilter` or `TargetProvider`.
 - [ ] Several methods in `ActionUtils` with `Game` as its parameter only use its `RandomProvider`.
 Consider using `RandomProvider` as parameter directly.
 - [ ] Refactor the strange `PlayAction` framework, which now consists of `PlayActionDef`, `PlayActionRequirement` and `PlayAction`.
 - [ ] Add exception framework to the project, which throws exception when invalid action is requested, e.g. `BoardFullException`.
-- [ ] Refactor the whole card parsing framework, use other JVM language like Groovy or Scala to define different cards, instead of using Json and generate different card instances dynamically.
-The framework used by now is hard to debug, as it uses to many functional interfaces as callback methods, which is not greatly supported by IntelliJ debug tool.
+- [ ] Refactor the whole card parsing framework, use other JVM language like Groovy or Scala to define cards, instead of using Json and generating card instances dynamically.
+The framework used by now is inconvenient to refactor with IntelliJ.